Adversely definition

 Adversely means the negative impact on or impairment of any right or obligation (whether monetary or otherwise) of a Party.

-Adversely means in respect of a change which has the effect of changing the priority of the Issuer Secured Creditors relative to each other, provided that the creation of payments which rank subordinate to the Issuer Secured Creditors shall not be an adverse change;
+Adversely means in respect of a change, a change which has the effect of changing the priority of the Borrower Secured Creditors relative to each other, provided that the creation of payments which rank subordinate to the Borrower Secured Creditors shall not be an adverse change;

-Adversely when used alone or in conjunction with other terms (including without limitation "Affect," "Change" and "Effect") means any Event that could reasonably be expected to (a) adversely affect the validity or enforceability of this Agreement or any Collateral Document or the likelihood of consummation of the Merger, (b) adversely affect in any material respect the business, operations, management, properties or the condition (financial or other), or results of operation (including without limitation, earnings before interest, taxes, depreciation and amortization) of a Party (it being understood that a decline in the market value of Acquiror Stock shall not in and of itself and without more constitute or be deemed to reflect an Adverse Change), (c) impair a Party's ability to fulfill its obligations under the terms of this Agreement or any Collateral Document, or (d) adversely affect in any material respect the aggregate rights and remedies of any Party under this Agreement or any Collateral Document.
+Adversely when used alone or in conjunction with other terms (including without limitation "Affect," "Change" and "Effect") shall mean, with respect to the Arcus Entities or Acquiror, as the case may be, any Event which could reasonably be expected to (a) adversely affect the validity or enforceability of this Agreement or any Collateral Document or the likelihood of consummation of the Merger, (b) adversely affect in any material respect the business, operations, properties, condition (financial or other), or results of operation (including without limitation, earnings before interest, taxes, depreciation and amortization) of the Arcus Entities, or Acquiror and its Subsidiaries, in each case taken as a whole, as the case may be (it being understood that a reduction in the market value of Acquiror Stock shall not, in and of itself, constitute or be deemed to reflect an Adverse Change), (c) impair in any material respect the Company's or Acquiror's, as the case may be, ability to fulfill its obligations under the terms of this Agreement or any Collateral Document, or (d) adversely affect in any material respect the aggregate rights and remedies of the Arcus Entities or Acquiror, as the case may be, under this Agreement or any Collateral Document.

 Adversely when used alone or in conjunction with other terms (including without limitation "Affect," "CHANGE" and "EFFECT") shall mean, with respect to Seller, any event which could reasonably be expected to (i) adversely effect the validity or enforceability of this Agreement or any other agreement, document or instrument contemplated hereby or the likelihood of consummation of the transactions contemplated hereby, (ii) adversely effect the business, operations, properties, condition (financial or other), or results of operation (including without limitation, the Assets, Assumed Liabilities or earnings before interest, taxes, depreciation and amortization) either of Seller or of the Business such that there is a material adverse effect on the Business and Assets, taken as a whole, (iii) impair in any material respect Seller's ability to fulfill its obligations under the terms of this Agreement or any other agreement, document or instrument contemplated hereby or (iv) have an adverse effect in any material respect on the aggregate rights and remedies of Buyer or Newco under this Agreement or any other agreement, document or instrument contemplated hereby.